Doctor of Juridical Science

-A Doctor of Juridical Science (SJD; Scientiae Juridicae Doctor), or a Doctor of the Science of Law (JSD; Juridicae Scientiae Doctor)_{,} is a terminal research doctorate degree in law that is equivalent to a Ph.D. degree.
-In most countries (including the United States), it is the most advanced law degree that can be earned, higher than both a Juris Doctor (J.D.) and a Bachelor of Laws (LL.B.).
+A Doctor of Juridical Science (SJD; Scientiae Juridicae Doctor), or a Doctor of the Science of Law (JSD; Juridicae Scientiae Doctor)_{,} is a terminal research doctorate in law that is equivalent to a Ph.D. degree.
+In most countries, it is the most advanced law degree that can be earned, higher than the Master of Laws (LL.M.), Juris Doctor (J.D.), and Bachelor of Laws (LL.B.).

 Australia

 The SJD is offered by the Australian National University, Bond University, La Trobe University, the University of Canberra, the University of New South Wales, the University of Technology Sydney, and the University of Western Australia.

 The University of Sydney stopped accepting new applications for an SJD in 2018.

 Canada

-In Canada, the JSD or SJD is only offered at University of Toronto Faculty of Law.
-Other law schools in Canada still offer a PhD in law as the terminal degree.
+In Canada, the JSD or SJD is offered solely at the University of Toronto Faculty of Law.
+Other law schools in Canada offer a PhD in law, Doctor of Laws or Doctor of Civil Law degree as the terminal degree.